 Gurudev was a prolific composer with 2,230 songs to his credit, known as 'Rabindrasangit'.
 Not many are familiar that the celebrated veteran Bollywood actress Sharmila Tagore is his distant relative.

 The university town of Santiniketan shot to global prominence as a cultural centre as well as the place where Rabindranath penned most of his literary works and where music, art and literature amalgamated.
 He founded Visva Bharati University at Santiniketan in 1921 drawing scholars from all over the world.

-On the 152nd birth anniversary of Tagore on May 7, the Government of India announced that his entire literary work will be available online as Bichitra, which will be an online electronic variorum to aid readers in accessing all his works including manuscripts and different editions in form of digital prints, available in both Bengali as well as English.
+On the 152nd birth anniversary of Tagore, the Government of India announced that his entire literary work will be available online as Bichitra, which will be an online electronic variorum to aid readers in accessing all his works including manuscripts and different editions in form of digital prints, available in both Bengali as well as English.